Givental-type reconstruction at a non-semisimple point: Computing the -matrix

 \begin{proof} Let $\hat R := \hat R^\sigma$ and $\hat S := \hat S_0^c \cdot \hat S^\tau$ as in Theorem~\ref{theorem: cylg via Givental}.
 By composing Corollary~\ref{c:nonequivlimit} and Proposition~\ref{p:sympl} we get:

 From Theorem~\ref{theorem: cylg via Givental} we get:

-Note that when considering Givental's action in genus zero, only the genus zero correlators of a CohFT given contribute to the Givental--transformed CohFT.
-By comparing the formal power series in $\hbar$ we get:
+Note that when considering Givental's action in genus zero, only the genus zero correlators of a CohFT given contribute to the Givental-transformed CohFT.
+So we can turn this around to obtain.